The Lure of Indirect

 We all know the story.
 After the major indirect lending banks retreated from indirect, credit unions swooped in to fill the gap.
 But why did the banks let indirect go?
 Low margins and, at the time, higher than average delinquency rates.

 So why would credit unions go all-in on something the big banks couldn’t make profitable?
-A few reasons:
+Let’s look at a few of the reasons.
+Are these still true today?

 - Fresh off the “high” of reaching 100 million members in the US, credit unions saw an opportunity to use indirect as a path towards credit-worthy member growth.